History and Politics

 Requirements:

-- All candidates must submit one argument-driven essay on a historical topic, written as part of normal school or college work.
+Applicants must submit one essay focused on a historical topic, written as part of regular school or college work.

-- Do not submit source analyses or commentaries that require the assessor to read additional materials.
+Do not submit source analyses or commentaries that require the assessor to consult additional materials.

-- The essay must be a maximum of 2,000 words.
-Extracts from longer essays or projects are acceptable if they stand alone and demonstrate your ability to construct an argument.
+The essay should be no longer than 2,000 words.
+Shortened extracts from larger essays or projects are acceptable if they stand alone and clearly demonstrate your ability to build a coherent argument.

-- Always include the essay question being answered.
+Always include the essay question with your submission.

 Guidance:

-- Choose a piece of work that genuinely interested you and that you would feel comfortable discussing.
+Select an essay that genuinely interested you and that you would feel confident discussing.

-- It is fine if your views on the topic have changed since writing—the key is to show intellectual engagement.
+It is acceptable if your perspective has evolved since writing—the key is to show critical engagement and reflection.

-- The essay must be accompanied by a signed certificate from your school or college confirming the circumstances under which it was written.
+Submit the essay with a signed certificate from your school or college confirming the circumstances under which it was produced.

 Deadline: